Buckley & Taylor: Marine type mill engines

 Inverted vertical engines, known commonly as marine type engines, needed less space to operate.
 From about 1899 Buckley & Taylor started to specialise in this type of engine.
 Starting with an engine for Don Mill, Middleton, they built 29 of these engines from 1899 to 1916 with a total capacity of 33,000 ihp.
 They provided a marine type vertical triple expansion engines to Regent Mill, Failsworth, in 1906.
 It was the largest they built; with 1,800 installed horsepower.
 The engine had a 63 in low-pressure cylinder.
 It was sometimes loaded to 2,000 ihp.
 It ran until 1958, when it was scrapped.
 It ran 60,000 spindles.
 There was a 26 ft flywheel, 26 ropes operated at 64 rpm.

+The company’s steam engines were also preferred by the mills and factories in Brazil.
+In Minas Gerais, for example, its engines were preferred by these establishments prior to World War I before the transition to electricity in the 1920s.

 Mills driven by their engines

 Between 1861 and 1926 Buckley & Taylor built more than 200 mill engines with a total capacity of over 160,000 ihp.
 Arthur Roberts details 26 in his black book.
 This list is representative rather than complete.